pnsn/station_metrics/README.md

 - *pow20Hz* Power in db at 20 Hertz.
 - *pow50Hz* Power in db at 50 Hertz.
 - *RMS0p01cm* Total duration in seconds of RMS acceleration amplitude exceeding 0.01 cm/s^2 using a 5 sec RMS window.
 - *RMS0p035cm* Total duration in seconds of RMS acceleration amplitude exceeding 0.035 cm/s^2 using a 5 sec RMS window.
-- *RMS0p05cm* Total duration in seconds of RMS acceleration amplitude exceeding 0.05 cm/s^2 using a 5 sec RMS window.
+This was the proposed ShakeAlert threshold, but has since been doubled to 0.07 cm/s^2.
 - *RMS0p1cm* Total duration in seconds of RMS acceleration amplitude exceeding 0.1 cm/s^2 using a 5 sec RMS window.
-- *RMS0p5cm* Total duration in seconds of RMS acceleration amplitude exceeding 0.5 cm/s^2 using a 5 sec RMS window.
 - *RMS1cm* Total duration in seconds of RMS acceleration amplitude exceeding 1 cm/s^2 using a 5 sec RMS window.
-- *V2to98* Range in cm/s of the 2nd to 98th percentile of sorted velocity amplitudes, which approximates median envelope amplitude.
+- *NoiseFloorVel* Range in cm/s of the 2nd to 98th percentile of sorted velocity amplitudes, which approximates median envelope amplitude.
-- *A2to98* Range of cm/s^2 the 2nd to 98th percentile of sorted acceleration amplitudes, which approximates median envelope amplitude.
+- *NoiseFloorAcc* Range of cm/s^2 the 2nd to 98th percentile of sorted acceleration amplitudes, which approximates median envelope amplitude.

 ## metrics of spikes/triggers

 What I've been calculating.
 Uses ObsPy z_detect trigger with 1 sec window.
-- *snr5_0p1cm* Number of spikes with SNR > 5 and amplitude exceeding 0.1 cm/s^2 using acceleration data filtered 0.3-15 Hz.
-- *snr5_0p5cm* Number of spikes with SNR > 5 and amplitude exceeding 0.5 cm/s^2 using acceleration data filtered 0.3-15 Hz.
-- *snr10_0p5cm* Number of spikes with SNR > 10 and amplitude exceeding 0.5 cm/s^2 using acceleration data filtered 0.3-15 Hz.
+- *snr10_0p01cm* Number of spikes with SNR > 10 and amplitude exceeding 0.01 cm/s^2 using acceleration data filtered 0.3-15 Hz.
+Good for looking for very good stations.
-- *snr20_0p5cm* Number of spikes with SNR > 20 and amplitude exceeding 0.5 cm/s^2 using acceleration data filtered 0.3-15 Hz.
+- *snr20_0p05cm* Number of spikes with SNR > 20 and amplitude exceeding 0.05 cm/s^2 using acceleration data filtered 0.3-15 Hz.
-- *snr5_1cm* Number of spikes with SNR > 5 and amplitude exceeding 1 cm/s^2 using acceleration data filtered 0.3-15 Hz.
-- *snr10_1cm* Number of spikes with SNR > 10 and amplitude exceeding 1 cm/s^2 using acceleration data filtered 0.3-15 Hz.
+- *snr20_0p17cm* Number of spikes with SNR > 20 and amplitude exceeding 0.17 cm/s^2 using acceleration data filtered 0.3-15 Hz.
+This was the proposed ShakeAlert threshold, but has since been doubled to 0.35 cm/s^2.
 - *snr20_1cm* Number of spikes with SNR > 20 and amplitude exceeding 1 cm/s^2 using acceleration data filtered 0.3-15 Hz.
-- *snr5_2cm* Number of spikes with SNR > 5 and amplitude exceeding 2 cm/s^2 using acceleration data filtered 0.3-15 Hz.
-- *snr10_2cm* Number of spikes with SNR > 10 and amplitude exceeding 2 cm/s^2 using acceleration data filtered 0.3-15 Hz.
+Good for looking for bad stations.
-- *snr20_2cm* Number of spikes with SNR > 20 and amplitude exceeding 2 cm/s^2 using acceleration data filtered 0.3-15 Hz.
+- *snr20_3cm* Number of spikes with SNR > 20 and amplitude exceeding 3 cm/s^2 using acceleration data filtered 0.3-15 Hz.

-What I'm calculating for Glenn.
-Uses ObsPy z_detect trigger with 1 sec window.
-- *snr20_0p05cm* Number of spikes with SNR > 20 and amplitude exceeding 0.05 cm/s^2 using acceleration data filtered 1-5 Hz.
-- *snr20_0p1cm* Number of spikes with SNR > 20 and amplitude exceeding 0.1 cm/s^2 using acceleration data filtered 1-5 Hz.
-- *snr15_0p17cm* Number of spikes with SNR > 15 and amplitude exceeding 0.17 cm/s^2 using acceleration data filtered 1-5 Hz.
-- *snr20_0p17cm* Number of spikes with SNR > 20 and amplitude exceeding 0.17 cm/s^2 using acceleration data filtered 1-5 Hz.
-- *snr20_0p5cm* Number of spikes with SNR > 20 and amplitude exceeding 0.5 cm/s^2 using acceleration data filtered 1-5 Hz.
-- *snr20_1cm* Number of spikes with SNR > 20 and amplitude exceeding 1 cm/s^2 using acceleration data filtered 1-5 Hz.
-- *snr20_2cm* Number of spikes with SNR > 20 and amplitude exceeding 2 cm/s^2 using acceleration data filtered 1-5 Hz.
+- *snr20_5cm* Number of spikes with SNR > 20 and amplitude exceeding 5 cm/s^2 using acceleration data filtered 0.3-15 Hz.
+Good for looking for terrible stations.

-What should be calculated??
-- *0.75-20Hz* filtering
+## Some outstanding questions
+- *0.75-20 Hz or 0.3-15 Hz* filtering, both have been thrown around.
-- *acceleration* or *acceleration/velocity (native ground motion units)*?
+- Should metrics use *acceleration* or *acceleration/velocity (native ground motion units)*?
-- *amplitude thresholds* of: 0.05, 0.1, 0.17, 0.5, 1, 2 cm/s^2?
-- *SNR* thresholds of 5 and 15?
+- Are the suggested thresholds for RMS and Nspikes metrics appropriate/complete?
-- should use an sta/lta (ObsPy: classic_sta_lta) ratio where sta = 0.5s and lta = 5.0 s?
+- Should we use an sta/lta (ObsPy: classic_sta_lta) ratio where sta = 0.5s and lta = 5.0 s (0.4 sec/trace), rather than the faster z_detect (0.1sec)?

 ## Groups of metrics
 - completness
 - noise
 - ShakeAlert_acceptance = pctavailable, ngaps, rawmean, rawrange, RMS0p035cm, snr20_0p17cm
 - health = pctavailable, ngaps, rawmean